What is screen mirroring?

 Tips for the best screen mirroring experience

-We provide the following tips to make the best use of the screen mirroring feature:
+We provide the following tips to help you make the most of the screen mirroring feature: